 As stated in the video, verifying your website on Google Webmaster Tools does not impact search, but fixing mistakes on your website (that Google Webmaster Tools helps you find) will improve your website performance and improve your visibility in the future.

-If you have not yet verified your web site or blog with Google Webmaster Tools this is highly recommended for improving performance and search.
+If you have not yet verified your website or blog with Google Webmaster Tools (now Google Search Console) this is highly recommended for improving performance and search.
 Did You Register Your Web Site on Google Webmaster Tools? will help you step by step.
 It is worth the effort.
 These internet skills build on one another.

 The next posts will help you link your Google + profile to the content you create.